netmindz/balboa_GL_ML_spa_control/README.md

 # Balboa GL ML Spa Control

+## Read Only Branch

+Archive verion of the codebase that only needs the RS485 connection and provides read-only support

 While there is the excellent https://github.com/ccutrer/balboa_worldwide_app project that handled the new WiFi capable BP range of controllers, this is *NOT* compatible with the older GL/EL range such as the GL2000, GL2001 or EL2000.

 The aim of this project is to achieve similar results as the app from ccutrer